MicrosoftDocs/sql-docs/docs/big-data-cluster/deploy-notebooks.md

 #### Azure settings

-1. If the deployment target is a new AKS, additional information such as Azure Subscription Id, resource group, AKS cluster name, VM count, size etc. will be required to create the AKS cluster.
+1. If the deployment target is a new AKS, additional information such as Azure Subscription ID, resource group, AKS cluster name, VM count, size etc. will be required to create the AKS cluster.

    ![Azure settings](media/deploy-notebooks/azure-settings.png)